-Although this is not a request for comments, interested persons are invited to contact the NYSDEC's Project Manager for this site to obtain more information or have questions answered.
+Interested persons are invited to contact the NYSDEC's Project Manager for this site to obtain more information or have technical questions answered.
+Site related health questions should be directed to the NYSDOH's Project Manager identified below.

 For Technical Questions About the Cleanup, Contact: